ap080221063/Kitchen-Cabinet-Assistant/Server/README.md

 '</table>';
 ```

-For the sake of ease and security when commiting onto GitHub, this file was added to the gitignore list.
+For the sake of ease and security, while commiting onto GitHub during implementation phase, the file was added to the gitignore list.
 So a version of this file with a .template extension was added for guidance.
 So after configuring this file remove the **.template** extension.